 HMI provides several other facilities to its trainees during their stay at HMI

-Medical Wing: Medical Inspection Room (Ml Room) is looked after by Medical Officer and nursing Assistant and is equipped with latest medical equipment.
-Necessary medical cover is provided to the during the course period.
+Medical Wing: Medical Inspection Room (Ml Room) is looked after by Medical Officer and nursing Assistant and is equipped with the latest medical equipment.
+Necessary medical cover is provided during the course period.

-Equipment Wing: The Institute maintains an equipment wing to provide the latest mountaineering gears to its trainees, free of charges.
+Equipment Wing: The Institute maintains an equipment wing to provide the latest mountaineering gears to its trainees, free of charge.
 Jayal Memorial fund store, a part of the equipment wing, provides equipment to adventure lovers on hire.
-The equipment is provided on first come first serve basis.
+The equipment is provided on a first come first serve basis.